Azure/Spark-Operationalization-On-Azure/README.md

 **NOTE**: You must log out and log back in to your SSH session for the changes to take effect.

-Next, enter the AML environment setup command.  **NOTE**: The following items when completing the environment setup:
+Next, setup the AML environment.  **NOTE**: The following items when completing the environment setup:

 * Enter a name for the environment.
 Environment names must be 20 or fewer characters in length and can only consist of numbers and lowercase letters.
 * You will be prompted to sign in to Azure.
 To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the provided code to authenticate.